Mitch McConnell: From polio victim to political titan

 And in the past two months, he has twice frozen abruptly at press conferences.
 On both occasions, his office said he had simply paused because he "felt light-headed".

-Tight-lipped in general and especially guarded about health matters, Mr McConnell has brushed aside speculation that he might be unable to complete his term.
+Tight-lipped in general and especially guarded about health matters, Mr McConnell has brushed aside speculation that the end of his political career might be at hand.

-But his future as a senator and party leader seems in greater peril than ever before.
+In early September he vowed at a press conference to finish his term, citing a report from the Capitol physician that he was fit to continue his duties.

+But with his current tenure as Republican leader expiring at the end of 2024 and his Senate term up in 2026, his time in the highest ranks of political power may be drawing to a close.